yangyijune/yangyijune.github.io/_pages/about.md

 If you like problems that live both in papers and in deployed systems, I'd love to hear from you 😃.

-I’m always happy to explore new collaborations.
-If you’re interested in working together, feel free to reach out at **ayyj.jun@gmail.com** — I’d love to connect!

 ---

 ## Open Positions